 In between closing the cooler and putting all of your materials away, you will have to dispose of the guts of the deer.

-But you need to do so safely.
+However, you need to do so safely.
 If you have livestock near your home, you could potentially draw predators.

 So be sure to either dig a hole and bury the innards, or you could use them as feed for our livestock.
 Pigs will eat the bones clean on the deer carcass.
 I feed the guts to our chickens since they seem to enjoy them.
 Deer parts also make great dog treats.

-Here is a resource to help you figure out how to dispose of deer guts.
+This is a resource to help you figure out how to dispose of deer guts.
 Some trash facilities will allow you to dispose of it that way.
 Ideally, you would be able to leave the remains out in an open field because animals will usually take care of it for you.

-But I need to say, do NOT throw your deer carcass out on the side of the road.
+Even so, I need to say, do NOT throw your deer carcass out on the side of the road.
 It is irresponsible and looks really bad on hunters.
 So please dispose of the deer carcass responsibly.
 As a last resort, you can pay for a processing facility to get rid of the carcass for you.

 13. Process the Meat

 However, we prefer to do it ourselves.
 Often we will save the back straps and cut them into steak which is an easy way to process the meat.
-You just slice them and place them in a vacuum sealed freezer bag.
+You just slice them and place them in a vacuum-sealed freezer bag.

-Also, you can use any scrap meat to make deer burger.
+Also, you can use any scrap meat to make a deer burger.
 Deer also makes a wonderful breakfast sausage.
 We also make cube steaks, roasts, and loins out of cuts of meat from the deer.

 So you see, anyway that you would normally use beef, you can use deer as well.
 It just takes a little more deer to make up the recipe than beef.

-But it is also free meat.
+And it is also free meat.
 Don’t forget you can also make deer tips from roasts as well.
 I usually can them so they are ready for a quick meal when I need one.